awsdocs/amazon-s3-userguide/doc_source/S3OutpostsObjectJava.md

-## Abort a multipart upload of an object in an Amazon S3 on Outposts bucket<a name="S3OutpostsAbortMultipartUploadJava"></a>
+## Stop a multipart upload of an object in an S3 on Outposts bucket<a name="S3OutpostsAbortMultipartUploadJava"></a>

-The following S3 on Outposts example The following example shows how to abort the multipart upload for an object using SDK for Java from an Outposts bucket\.
+The following S3 on Outposts example shows how to abort the multipart upload for an object using SDK for Java from an Outposts bucket\.
 This is an example adapted from the [Aborting a multipart upload](abort-mpu.md) example for Amazon S3\.

 ```
 import com.amazonaws.AmazonServiceException;